xibosignage/xibo-manual/source/en/install_environment.md

 <!--toc=getting_started-->
 # Choosing your Environment

 The [[PRODUCTNAME]] CMS can be run on any operating system that supports PHP/MySQL, the most common installation being "LAMP" (Linux, Apache, MySQL and PHP).

 The CMS installation will present a list of requirements on the first installation screen.
 To get that far a web server running PHP 5.5 or later must be available and the CMS files must be served via a web server.

 The following pages contain basic guides to configuring the most common environments.

 - [Docker](install_docker.html)
 - [Install on Linux](install_environment_linux.html)
 - [Install on Windows using XAMPP](install_environment_windows_xampp.html)
 - [Install on Windows using IIS](install_environment_windows_iis.html)

+### Docker

 If using Docker, the below considerations have been addressed and everything is already running according to the recommendations.
+This means you can stop here and get started with the [tour](tour.html).

 ## Placing CMS Files

 Secure by design, the CMS has a folder structure which intends for only the `web` folder to be in a location served by the web server.
 This means the web server / hosting must allow files to be placed outside the web location.

 There are several strategies for achieving this (this is not an exhaustive list):